malcrom/WaypointCreator/README.md

 WaypointCreator
 ===============

-Uses csv output file from wpp to create paths from movement packets.
+Uses text output file from wpp to create paths from movement packets.